akadeepesh/Amazon_Smbhav_2024/Readme.md

-# Product Analyzer: AI-Powered Product Detection Platform
+# Automated Content Conversion Platform

 ## Overview
 An intelligent application that leverages machine learning to automatically detect and analyze products from uploaded video or image content, providing comprehensive product insights.